-Buying shares in the best businesses can build meaningful wealth for you and your family.
-And we've seen some truly amazing gains over the years.
+Long term investing can be life changing when you buy and hold the truly great businesses.
+While the best companies are hard to find, but they can generate massive returns over long periods.
 Don't believe it?
 Then look at the North American Construction Group Ltd. (TSE:NOA) share price.
-It's 446% higher than it was five years ago.
+It's 392% higher than it was five years ago.
 And this is just one example of the epic gains achieved by some long term investors.
-It's also good to see the share price up 57% over the last quarter.
+Also pleasing for shareholders was the 28% gain in the last three months.

-During the five years of share price growth, North American Construction Group moved from a loss to profitability.
-Sometimes, the start of profitability is a major inflection point that can signal fast earnings growth to come, which in turn justifies very strong share price gains.
+During the last half decade, North American Construction Group became profitable.
+That kind of transition can be an inflection point that justifies a strong share price gain, just as we have seen here.
 Given that the company made a profit three years ago, but not five years ago, it is worth looking at the share price returns over the last three years, too.
-We can see that the North American Construction Group share price is up 127% in the last three years.
-Meanwhile, EPS is up 174% per year.
-This EPS growth is higher than the 31% average annual increase in the share price over the same three years.
+Indeed, the North American Construction Group share price has gained 140% in three years.
+In the same period, EPS is up 87% per year.
+This EPS growth is higher than the 34% average annual increase in the share price over the same three years.
 So you might conclude the market is a little more cautious about the stock, these days.
-This unenthusiastic sentiment is reflected in the stock's reasonably modest P/E ratio of 7.67.
+This unenthusiastic sentiment is reflected in the stock's reasonably modest P/E ratio of 10.71.

 You can see how EPS has changed over time in the image below (click on the chart to see the exact values).

 We know that North American Construction Group has improved its bottom line over the last three years, but what does the future have in store?
 If you are thinking of buying or selling North American Construction Group stock, you should check out this FREE detailed report on its balance sheet.

 What About Dividends?